 Hopefully this rainbow owl art project with a bad hair day will bring a quirky little smile to your face too.

-For more fun free art projects, try these:
+For more fun free art projects, try this one: